 Have you ever wondered, “Can private investigators take pictures of your family or yourself without your consent?”
-With the increasing use of private investigators in legal and personal matters, it’s important to understand your rights when it comes to privacy.
+A lot of people ask the same thing in slightly different ways: what are private investigators allowed to do, what can private investigators do legally, and how do I know if I’m being investigated?
+With the increasing use of private investigators in workers’ compensation, child custody and personal injury cases, it’s important to understand your rights and the limits on surveillance.

 Why Would a Private Investigator Want to Take Pictures of Your Family?